wshon/madedit-mod/README.txt

   And FontWidth.dat will also be saved to the same path.
   FontWidth.dat is Cache of Font-Width-Data, it can speed-up MadEdit a lot.

+mod v0.2.0
+New to beta 4
+1. Changed error message of Options Dialog
+2. Add Incremental numbering feature in Edit->Advanced for column numbering at current caret pos
+3. Use InsertString for InsertStr for performance
+4. Export InsertIncrementalNumber to MadPython
+5. Improve MadMacro dialog
+6. Update Simplifed Chinese
+Waiting for bug report of MadPython and Incremental numbering:-P

 mod v0.2.0 beta 4
 New to beta 3
 1. Replace wxRichTextCtrl with wxTextCtrl